Process

 A project process built to remove ambiguity early and reduce expensive drift later.

-The process is designed to keep strategy, structure, and review points visible so the work keeps moving toward the result the business actually needs.
+The process is designed to keep strategy, structure, and review points visible so the work keeps moving toward the result your business actually needs.

 What The Process Protects